camunda-community-hub/camunda-platform-7-osgi/README.md

 ### Part 4 referencing inside processes

-Right now the BlueprintELResolver is the only cares for JavaDelegates.
-You'll have to use the BlueprintELResolver as ELResolver and register it to listen for JavaDelegates.
+Right now the `BlueprintELResolver` is the only cares for `JavaDelegates`.
+You'll have to use the `BlueprintELResolver` as ELResolver and register it to listen for `JavaDelegates`.
 If you use the camunda BPM Blueprint wrapper this will be done for you automatically.

-The only other ways is to use the setBeans() method on the ProcessEngineConfiguration
+The only other ways is to use the setBeans() method on the `ProcessEngineConfiguration`.

 ## Resources